 The county’s estimated population is 1,167,000, and we grew by 1.2% by the beginning of last year, adding about 14,100 residents.

-This makes Fairfax County more populous than six states and the District of Columbia: Alaska, Montana, North Dakota, Rhode Island, South Dakota, Vermont and D.C.
+This makes Fairfax County more populous than eight states and the District of Columbia: Alaska, Delaware, Montana, North Dakota, Rhode Island, South Dakota, Vermont, Wyoming and D.C.

 While our population continues to increase, it’s at a slower rate than before, mirroring national trends as there are fewer births and more deaths nationwide.
 Since the 2010 Census, Fairfax County’s population grew at 6.4% compared to Virginia’s 8% growth rate.